 - “Document physically examined on” with the date of physical examination; and

 - Identification of the examiner by initials (if the remote and physical examinations were conducted by the same individual) or full name and title (if the physical examination is being conducted by a different individual).

 Employers should complete Section 3 of the Form I-9 if the employment authorization or documentation of employment authorization has expired since being examined remotely, if the employee has had a legal name change in the interim, or if the employee was terminated and is being rehired within three years of the date the Form I-9 was originally completed.

 USCIS has provided examples of how to properly notate remote and physical examinations on Forms I-9 HERE.

 STAY TUNED: DHS has proposed new rules that would allow employers to examine Form I-9 documentation using alternative procedures, such as remote inspection, and has announced plans to issue a final rule later this year.
 We will continue to monitor for updates.

-If you have any questions relating to these amendments or would like assistance reviewing your termination processes for compliance with the NJ UCL, please feel free to reach out to the NFC Attorney with whom you typically work or call us at 973.665.9100.
+If you have any questions on how to meet your Form I-9 obligations, please reach out to the NFC Attorney with whom you typically work or call us at 973.665.9100.